What to Know Before Starting a Remodeling Company

 Remodeling is Still a Business

 There are two sides to any remodeling company.
-There’s the actual building work, focused on design and construction, and there’s the business side.
+There’s the actual construction work, focused on design and building, and there’s the business side.
 To be successful, Andrew says that you have to focus on operating the business just as much as you focus on the remodeling itself.

 “Remodeling is a business just like any other business,” he said.
 “Someone still has to run the office, the admin side of things, and that’s consistent across any industry.”